 3. You Can Borrow Money Against Your Cash Value

 In an IUL you don’t pull money out of the cash value, you borrow money against the cash value.
 The keyword here is BORROW.

-You will not be able to borrow more that a certain percentage of your cash value amount.
-This can be up to 80 or 95%.
+You will not be able to borrow more than a certain percentage of your cash value amount.
+This can be up to 80% or in some IUL’s even 95%.
 This will be spelled out in your policy

 4. Most IUL's Will Charge A 0% Interest On The Loan